Skip to main content

 • Any biometric system designed to categorise individuals by sensitive attributes listed in Article 9 of the GDPR

-The prohibition focuses on the act of deduction or inference using biometric data.
-It does not prohibit biometric categorisation that relates to non-sensitive attributes (e.g., age estimation for age verification purposes), nor does it prohibit non-biometric categorisation based on sensitive attributes.
+Notice exactly where the focus sits: on the act of deducing or inferring sensitive traits from biometric data.
+It does not prohibit biometric categorisation tied to non-sensitive attributes (e.g., age estimation for age verification purposes), and it does not prohibit non-biometric categorisation based on sensitive attributes.
+The biometric-to-sensitive inference is the thing that is out of bounds.

 8. Predictive Policing Based on Profiling